 Hops on The Rail

 If you have a little more time, you can take this full day trip—from 7:30 am to 6:30 pm—which lets you cover more ground in Alaska’s diverse beer industry.
 The day (with a minimum of 16 tastings) starts with the scenic 3-hour ride in a dome-topped train car, on the Alaska Railroad to Talkeetna (if it's a pretty clear day, keep an eye out for the peak of Denali).
 Once you disembark in the quirky town, you’ll board a shuttle van with your "hoperator" and make your way back to Anchorage—with some choice beer stops along the way.
 That begins with a private tour at Denali Brewing Co—the state’s second-largest brewery—and enjoy a homemade box lunch (made by the historic Talkeetna Roadhouse) on our way South.
-Next, depending of the day of the week, either visit Bearpaw River Brewing Co. in Wasilla or Arkose Brewery in Palmer.
+Next, depending of the day of the week, either visit Bearpaw River Brewing Co. in Wasilla, Arkose Brewery or Bleeding Heart Brewery in Palmer.
 Both community breweries are nestled among the towering peaks of the Chugach and Talkeetna Mountains.
 You'll learn how art and science combine to create authentic local ales and lagers.
-After that, the hoperator heads to Eagle River, home of hockey-themed Odd Man Rush Brewing, followed by a last-call stop at Anchorage's up-and-coming Resolution Brewing Co.
+After that, the hoperator heads to Eagle River, home of hockey-themed Odd Man Rush Brewing.